SoTeer Waterproof Hooded - Women's Review

 Our Analysis and Test Results

-The hood is just large enough to wear, but doesn't leave much room for ponytails or buns — let alone a full helmet.
+The hood is just large enough to wear but doesn't leave much room for ponytails or buns — let alone a full helmet.
 It also lacks any sort of chin guard or volume adjustability.
-We appreciate the hand pockets for casual use, but they're quite small, forcing us to ball up our hands to fit them in completely, and not quite securing a full smart phone.
+We appreciate the hand pockets for casual use, but they're quite small, forcing us to ball up our hands to fit them in completely, and not quite securing a pretty standard-sized smartphone.
 While the cuffs are elastic, the sleeves are also a bit short, making it more difficult to get adequate wrist protection, particularly while being active.
 And though the waist does have a drawstring that can be tightened against cold winds, it's another classic drawstring that requires being tied off to stay put — and when not tied, dangles oddly between your legs.

 Weight and Packability